EIPH confirms another death due to COVID-19 - Local News 8

 EIPH confirms another death due to COVID-19

-As of Monday, the state had reported a total 385 recorded deaths in Idaho.
+As of Thursday, there are 407 total recorded deaths in the state.

 State officials say deaths by age group breaks down as follows: